 - Title IX Coordinator: 845-569-3597 (Michael O'Keefe, email@example.com, 319 Powell Ave.
 2nd floor)

-*The Counseling Services Staff and the Director of Campus Ministry are NOT required to report sexual misconduct to the College’s Title IX coordinator.
-Offices and employees who cannot guarantee confidentiality will maintain your privacy to the greatest extent possible.
-The information you provide to a non-confidential resource will be relayed only as necessary for the College to investigate and/or seek resolution.
+*Counseling Services, Campus Ministry, Health Services and the Director of Disability Services are confidential resources and are NOT required to share reports of sexual misconduct with the College’s Title IX coordinator.
+Private resources are offices and employees that cannot guarantee confidentiality, but will maintain your privacy to the greatest extent possible.
+The information you provide to a private resource will be relayed only as necessary for the College to investigate and/or seek resolution.

 - Safe Homes of Orange County Hotline: 888-503-4673 (HOPE)